Progression-Free Survival

 • Fatal ARs occurred in 7% of patients who received RYBREVANT® + LAZCLUZE™ and 7% with osimertinib1,2

-• The most common ARs (≥20%) were rash, nail toxicity, IRR, musculoskeletal pain, stomatitis, edema, VTE, paresthesia, fatigue, diarrhea, constipation, COVID-19, hemorrhage, dry skin, decreased appetite, pruritus, nausea, and ocular toxicity1
+• The most common ARs (≥20%) were rash, nail toxicity, IRR, edema, musculoskeletal pain, stomatitis, VTE, paresthesia, fatigue, diarrhea, constipation, COVID-19, dry skin, hemorrhage, decreased appetite, pruritus, nausea, and ocular toxicity1

 • Clinically relevant ARs in <10% of patients who received RYBREVANT® + LAZCLUZE™ included ILD/pneumonitis (3.1%)1